mac-automation1/larvoice-tts-api/llms-full.md

 Larvoice provides a published MCP package for user integrations.
 Run it with `npx -y @larvoice/mcp`, pass the user's API key as an environment variable, then call Larvoice through MCP tools.

+Authentication for MCP is environment-based.
+Put the user's API key in `LARVOICE_API_KEY` in the MCP client config.
+There is no separate login prompt.

 Recommended MCP tools:

 | Tool | Purpose | Endpoint |